 His song,”Take In a Show” was featured on the TV Sitcom, “New Girl” in 2017.

-His song,”Here We Are Again” was featured on the Netflix show, “The Sinner” also in 2017.
+Another song,”Here We Are Again” was featured on the Netflix show, “The Sinner” also in 2017.

 Brian played "Flounder" in "The Little Mermaid" on Broadway and is featured singing the lead vocal on "She's In Love" on the original cast album.